Rinzler78/docker.idena-node/README.md

 ### Configure image and start container
 Back to docker GUI, in Images.
 Select the "rinzlerfr/idena-node" image, and click launch.
 - Give a name to your container.
 Exemple : idena-node
-- Enable resources limitation :
+- Enable resources limitation (optional) :
 -- Put processor priority to high.
 -- Put 1024 MB limitation
 - Click to advanced parameters